SUPPLEMENTATION OF ZINC IN ACUTE AND CHRONIC HEAT STRESS ON ANTIOXIDANT CHANGES IN WISTAR ALBINO RATS

-Introduction: Heat stress is a major health burden with potential health out-comes.
-Oxidative stress is a metabolic dysfunction that carries oxidative damage of cells and tissues.
+Introduction: Heat stress is a major health burden with potential health outcomes.
+Oxidative stress is metabolic dysfunction that carries oxidative damage of cells and tissues.
 Zinc is a co-factor against oxidative stress.
-Aim: The present study was done to evaluate the Supplementation of zinc in acute and chronic heat stress on antioxidant changes in wistar albino rats.
+Aim: The present study was done to evaluate the Supplementation of zinc in acute and chronic heat stress on antioxidant changes in Wistar albino rats.
 Methodology: 36 Wistar albino rats were selected for the study.
-They were divided into 2 Groups.
-Group A was acutely and Group B was chronically heat stressed rats and both were zinc pretreated.
-The Enzymatic and Non enzyme activity in them were estimated.
+They were divided into 2 groups.
+Group A was acutely and Group B was chronically heat-stressed rats and both were zinc pretreated.
+The Enzymatic and Non-enzyme activity in them were estimated.

 Copyright (c) 2020 antony madhuri bedadala; Dr Anthony David, DOCTOR